hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 # Deploying a Terraform Enterprise Cluster into a Custom Environment

-To perform an installation of TFE for Clustering, you’ll require a number of different bits of infrastructure, all configured to work together.
+A Terraform Enterprise cluster requires several kinds of infrastructure resources, all configured to work together.

 ### Infrastructure